Codenuggets/OOP-Game-Show-App-TD-Project-4/README.md

 This function, that takes no parameters, returns a random phrase from `this.phrases`

 ### handleInteraction(button)
-This function takes a button parameters.
+This function takes a button parameter.
 If `this.activePhrase` contains the inputted button, the button is given a `chosen` class, disabled and the matching letter is displayed with `this.activePhrase.showMatchedLetter()`.
 Then it checks for a win with `this.checkForWin()`, if true `this.gameOver()` is called, if not nothing happens.
 If `this.activePhrase` does not contain the inputted button, the button is given a `wrong` class, disabled and `this.removeLife()` is called

+### removeLife()
+This function that takes no parameters.
+When called, this function animates the live heart image 360 degrees and changes it to a lost heart image visually indicating a loss of life to the player.
+Then there is a check on `this.missed` to see if the player has any lives remaining, if `this.missed` is 5, `this.gameOver()` is called

+### checkForWin()
+This function, that takes no parameters, checks to see how many `hide` classes are assigned on the page.
+The `hide` class is only assigned to letters that are still hidden, if all letters are shown, they should have a `show` class name instead.
+If there are no `hide` class names assigned, `true` is returned, otherwise `false is returned`

+### gameOver(gameWon)
+This function takes a boolean parameter, `gameWon`.
+The game first checks to see if `gameWon` is false, if so the overlay is given a `lose` class name and brings the overlay back with a `fadeIn` animation with jQuery.
+The `<h1>` element with the id `game-over-message` is updated is a message to show the player that they lost.
+Otherwise the function changes the overlay to a win screen, with the overlay being give a `win` class name and a update to `game-over-message` with a message to show the player they won.
+After either scenario, `this.missed` is reset to zero to prepare in case the player wants to play again.
+There was a bug with the lost heart images appearing over the overlay so those image's animation values are reset as well.

 ## Additional styles